Louis-Deez/a32nx/docs/a320-simvars.md

   - Indicates whether the FMS should switch to APPROACH phase.
   - **WARNING:** This is temporary and internal.
 Do not use.

+- A32NX_FM_VNAV_DEBUG_POINT
+    - Nautical miles
+    - Indicates the distance from start at which to draw a debug pseudowaypoint on the ND
+    - **WARNING:** This is only used for testing purposes.

 ## Autopilot System

 - A32NX_FMA_LATERAL_MODE